MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 #### Understand prepaid pricing

 Prepaid pricing allows you to reserve a specific amount for a specific duration and pay for it in advance.
-By reserving the usage upfront, you can get a discounted rate compared to pay-as-you-go pricing.
+By reserving the usage up front, you can get a discounted rate compared to pay-as-you-go pricing.

-The cost savings achieved through prepaid pricing depend on factors such as the duration of the reservation, the reserved capacity, and the service.
+The cost savings achieved through prepaid pricing depends on factors such as the duration of the reservation, the reserved capacity, and the service.
 Prepaid pricing is best suited for the following scenarios:

 - *Predictable workloads*: If your workload has a consistent usage pattern, you can commit to a certain capacity over time and get a significant discount over pay-as-you-go pricing.
 Those instances incur charges whether you use them or not.
 - *Production environments*: Prepaid pricing is suitable for production environments where you have a good understanding of the workload's resource needs.